Best way to improve the team

 “The best way to improve the team is to improve oneself.”
 John Wooden

-Hyperbole is a great way to put this in perspective, to gain an insight.
+Hyperbole is a great way to put this in perspective, to gain insight.

 We become better:

-Nothing against them ….but most of them are generic and just rehash the same stuff and talk about lofty stuff and won’t help anyone discover the blind spot or spots.
+Nothing against them, but most of them are generic and just rehash the same stuff and talk about lofty stuff.
+They won’t help anyone discover the blind spot or spots.

-Additionally, most them them are about how to manage people…….that is a red flag.
+Additionally, most of them are about how to manage people.
+That is a red flag.